-Reflex action are the involuntary actions that occur in response to stimuli.
+Reflex actions are the involuntary actions that occur in response to stimuli.
 They occur without involvement of conscious areas of brain.
 All the reflex actions are unconscious actions.
-Reflex action occurs brain and spinal cord of central nervous systems.
+Reflex action involves the brain and spinal cord of central nervous systems.

-On the other hand voluntary actions are those which occur under the control of cerebellum of the brain Walking is learnt as we grow.
-Walking is controlled by brain as is used when required.
+On the other hand, voluntary actions are those which occur under the control of cerebellum of the brain.
+Walking is learnt as we grow.
+Walking is controlled by the brain and is consciously used whenever required.

 2. What happens at the synapse between two neurons?

-Between the synapse between two neurons electric signals are converted into chemicals that can easily cross over the gap and pass on the chemical messenger to next neuron where it is converted back to electrical signal.
+At the synapse between two neurons, electric signals are converted into chemicals that can easily cross over the gap and pass on the chemical messenger to the next neuron where it is converted back to electrical signal.

-3. Which part of the brain maintains posture and equilibrium of the body?
+3. Which part of the brain maintains the posture and equilibrium of the body?

-Cerebellum which is a part of the brain is responsible for Controls the motor functioning hence it is the part reengaged in the maintenance of posture and equilibrium of the body.
+Cerebellum, which is a part of the brain, is responsible for controlling the motor functioning.
+Hence, it is the part engaged in the maintenance of posture and equilibrium of the body.

 4. How do we detect the smell of an agarbatti (incense stick)?

-Smell of an agarbatti is detected by nose, olfactory receptors present in the nose sends electrical signal to the fore brain.
-Fore brain interprets this signal as the incense stick to be detected as smell.
+The smell of an agarbatti is detected by the nose.
+The olfactory receptors present in the nose sends electrical signal to the fore brain.
+The fore brain interprets this signal as the smell of the incense stick.

 5. What is the role of the brain in reflex action?

-Reflex actions are formed instantaneously in response to the stimulus that has no time to think.
-For instance the sensory nerves that detect the heat are connected to the nerves that move the muscles of the hand.
+Reflex actions are formed instantaneously in response to a stimulus that has no time to think.
+For instance, the sensory nerves that detect heat are connected to the nerves that move the muscles of the hand.
 Such a connection of detecting the signal from the nerves (input) and responding to it quickly (output) is known as reflex arc.

 Reflex action are generated in spinal cord and the information also reaches brain.
 This helps the brain to record this event and remember it for future use.
-Brain helps the person to get awareness of the stimulus and prevent himself from that situation again.
+Brain helps the person to get awareness of the stimulus and prevent the danger posed by the situation in the future.

 Questions Page number 119